 - Partners of Forum Virium Helsinki in the project: Metropolia University of Applied Sciences (project coordinator), Tallinn University of Technology, Tallinn Transport Department, Zemgale Planning Regio (Latvia), City of Gdansk and Municipality of Kongsberg (Norja).

 The role of Forum Virium Helsinki

-The role of Forum Virium Helsinki is to provide policy makers and relevant stakeholders with information on automated public transport.
-In addition Forum Virium Helsinki will support local workshops and the project communications with its expertise.
+The role of Forum Virium Helsinki was to provide policy makers and relevant stakeholders with information on automated public transport and to lobby for necessary regulatory changes.
+In addition, Forum Virium Helsinki supported local workshops and project communications with its expertise.

 The main results of the project

 Three automated electric shuttle (robot bus) remote operating pilots were organised in Kongsberg, Tallinn and Gdansk in 2021.
 Key Messages and related materials were produced, such as an animation, powerpoint and one-pagers.
 These were distributed to stakeholders at various Directorates at the European Commission, the Commissioner herself, and Members of the European Parliament to influence EU regulations.